gu-gridh/kno-backend/README.md

 # kno-backend
-A FastAPI backend for the Order of Criticism project
+A FastAPI backend for the New  Order of Criticism project
 ## Reviews API

 This project provides a FastAPI-based web service to fetch and analyze review data from multiple sources.